 Professor Michael Sandel delivered the 2009 Reith lectures.
 Post burst-bubble he talked brilliantly on the limits of markets, and the reanimation of a public good.

-Some time ago I developed a project entitled Capital, and I have a residual interest in financial markets.
+Some time ago I developed a project entitled Capital, and I have an interest in art auctions and art markets.